TL;DR

 1 | pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/rocm6.1 |

-package will also be installed.
-This package is essentially a selected version of Triton, so the actual content of this package(in site-packages
+In addition to the packages listed in the command, a pytorch-triton-rocm package will also be installed.
+This package is essentially a selected version of Triton, so the actual content of this package(in site-packages) is triton/, not pytorch-triton-rocm/.

-In this case, if you then install a standalone Triton package, there is a potential conflict because both pytorch-triton-rocm
+In this case, if you then install a standalone Triton package, there is a potential conflict because both pytorch-triton-rocm and triton packages target the same triton/ directory.

-due to dependency issues.
-Instead, you will need to uninstall both pytorch-triton-rocm
+For example, you can’t actually uninstall triton due to dependency issues.
+Instead, you will need to uninstall both pytorch-triton-rocm and triton to resolve this.

 Hopefully this will help anyone in the same situation.